 GoWISE USA 3.7 Quart Programmable

 The GoWISE USA 3.7 Quart Programmable's streamlined fry basket sheds gunk and grime, making it the easiest to clean of the bunch.
-We think that alone is reason to choose this model, but its above-average cooking performance and an straightforward interface doesn't hurt.
+We think that alone is a reason to choose this model, but its above-average cooking performance and the straightforward interface doesn't hurt.
 Plus, all that comes at an impressively low price.

 Read review: GoWISE USA 3.7 Quart Programmable